Embroidermodder/Embroidermodder/README.md

 - upscale or downscale designs
 - run on Windows, Mac and Linux

-Embroidermodder and associated projects are built by "The Embroidermodder Team" (see [CREDITS.md](CREDITS.md)).
+Embroidermodder and associated projects are built by _The Embroidermodder Team_ (see [CREDITS.md](CREDITS.md)).

 ## Documentation and Community

 For more information, see [our website](http://www.libembroidery.org) where the manuals are hosted.
+Embroidermodder 2 is built on top of our own [libembroidery](https://github.com/Embroidermodder/libembroidery) C library: if you need an automated solution you'll be better served by the command line tools there.

 We don't have a forum so if you have any issues with following the build described here, feel free to post it as a github issue.
 If this becomes unworkable we'll set one up.